Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MutableHashSet"

-Re-exports all named exports from the "effect/MutableHashSet" module as "MutableHashSet".
+Re-exports all named exports from the "effect/MutableHashSet" module as `MutableHashSet`.

 **Signature**